 About the Conservationist

-Michael Jennings is a senior terrestrial scientist at The Nature Conservancy's Center for Global Trends.
+When this was originally posted, Michael Jennings was a senior terrestrial scientist at The Nature Conservancy's Center for Global Trends.